ubpb/metacrunch/Readme.md

 $ gem install metacrunch
 ```

-When upgrading from metacrunch 3.x, there are some breaking changes you need to address.
-See the [notes below](#upgrading) for details.
+*Note: When upgrading from metacrunch 3.x, there are some breaking changes you need to address.
+See the [notes below](#upgrading) for details.*

 Creating ETL jobs